Dads engaging with flexible working: Will this continue post-Covid 19? Part one

 This week’s blog is written by Ian Dinwiddy, Founder and Director of Inspiring Dads.

-Why does “business” need dads to continue to be engaged in flexible working?
+Why do “business” need dads to be engaging in flexible working?

 Here are two important reasons to encourage more dads to be engaged in flexible working for the longer-term.

 - The Gender Pay Gap